Marriott – Ai + Datasim

-The concept and design of the installation was based on a foundation of five core pillars:
+The concept and design of the installation were based on a foundation of five core pillars:

 PEOPLE – Experimenting with human interaction using immersive technologies, and embedding real-time interaction.

-INTEGRITY – Honesty, truthfulness, and accuracy of ones actions; a moral uprightness.
+INTEGRITY – Honesty, truthfulness, and accuracy of one’s actions; moral uprightness.

 WORLD – The power of global connections, and Marriott’s global network.